-Locations aren't just a way to store your address and organize your data, we have a number of powerful settings available for each of your locations that you can take full advantage of.
+Locations are more a way to store your address and organize your data.
+We have a number of powerful Location-based features available for you to improve reporting and customize your store.

 Navigate to your RepairQ Company Settings page.